RoboSense-LiDAR/rs_driver/doc/howto/17_how_to_avoid_packet_loss.md

 option(ENABLE_DOUBLE_RCVBUF       "Enable double size of RCVBUF" OFF)
 ```

 The code is as below.
-Here it increases the buffer to 4 times.
-Please test it in your cases, and change it to a good value.
+Please test it in your cases, and change buffer size to a good value.

 ```c++
 #ifdef ENABLE_DOUBLE_RCVBUF